VBDomingos/cs50-c-solutions/README.md

 `I prefer camelCase, where each word is capitalized except for the first (e.g., getInt, checkValid).`

 As a result, some files follow CS50's snake_case naming style, while others follow my personal camelCase preference.
 Generally, files provided by CS50 with partial implementations retain their original naming convention, while files written from scratch use camelCase.

+The same can be said about comments.
+I mostly dislike comments where they aren't needed, but since files provided by CS50 have _a lot_ of comments, I just followed the convention provided.